Michelle Lujan Grisham is Governor of the State of New Mexico, and chair of the State Investment Council.

 Tim has a long history of public service, which began in 1974 when he was elected to the Chaves County Commission at the age of 24.
 In 1979, he entered the legislature and began his career in the New Mexico State Senate, which included nine consecutive terms, leadership roles as majority whip (1989-1996), majority floor leader (1997-2001), and president pro tempore (2008-2012).
 As a fiscal conservative, Tim worked hard to collaborate with Senate colleagues across both sides of the aisle, and do what was best for New Mexico.

 Tim is a rancher by profession, and continues to serve on the Board of Directors for Pioneer Bank in Roswell.
+He was elected Mayor of Roswell in 2022.

 L. Michael Messina, Public Member